These festive DIY holiday pillows will have everyone wondering where you bought them!

 How do I make my own Christmas Pillows?

-Start by entering the Cricut Design Space, and then hitting upload to upload your new images (bottom left of photo).
+Start by entering the Cricut Design Space and then hit “upload” to upload your new images (bottom left of photo).
 Next, select “simple” since these are pretty simple images.

-All you have to do on the next screen is select the white parts of the screen that are not part of the image.
+On the next screen, select the white parts of the screen that are not part of the image.
 The checkerboard parts of the image will not cut.
-Then select “save as a cut file”.
+Then, select “save as a cut file.”

-Now that you have saved your image, you will see it in “recently uploaded images”.
+Now that you have saved the perfect image for your Christmas pillow, you will see it in “recently uploaded images.”
 You can just click on that image and then open a new canvas.

 When you are ready, print your image onto iron-on vinyl (making sure to reverse the image!).

-The next step is to pull out the beautiful EasyPress!
-The EasyPress is a new tool from Cricut, and if you’ve ever made your own t-shirts, onesies, costumes, decor with iron-on vinyl, you are going to thank me for showing you this!
+The next step is to pull out the beautiful EasyPress 2!
+The EasyPress 2 is a new tool from Cricut, and if you’ve ever made your own t-shirts, onesies, costumes, decor with iron-on vinyl, you are going to thank me for showing you this!

-I used to attach all of my iron-on vinyl products with a iron, but it was always a bit finicky to get the right temperature, and remember to use no-steam, and to get even coverage.
-The EasyPress has even heat, heats up quickly, and works perfectly the first time!
+I used to attach all of my iron-on vinyl products with an iron, but it was always a bit finicky to get the right temperature, to remember to use no-steam, and to get even coverage.
+The EasyPress 2 has even heat, heats up quickly, and works perfectly the first time!

-Put a terrycloth towel underneath your pillow, then place your image where you want it on the pillow, and hold the EasyPress on top.
-Press the start button, and hold until it beeps.
+Put a terrycloth towel underneath your pillow, then place your image where you want it on the pillow, and hold the EasyPress 2 on top.
+Press the start button and hold until it beeps.

 These pillows are going to look beautiful on my sofa this Christmas!
 If you have 30 minutes, go make some of your own!
 You’ll love them :)